 -

-As construction traffic will be required on Riverview Parkway and City Farm Road, the contractor will be required to correct any damage during the project and restore the roadways and adjacent swales, if required, upon completion of the project.
+As construction traffic will be required on Riverview Parkway, City Farm Road, and Menchville Road, the contractor will be required to correct any damage during the project and restore the roadways and adjacent swales, if required, upon completion of the project.

 -

-Although all work is confined to the treatment plant property, the typical construction noises such as equipment engines, back-up alarms, materials being delivered, diesel generators, air compressors, sawing, etc. should be anticipated.
+Although all work is confined to the treatment plant property, the typical construction noises such as equipment engines, back-up alarms, materials being delivered, pile driving, diesel generator, air compressors, sawing, etc. should be anticipated.

 -